JunhoKimLee/AI_practicum/README.md

 Run `make zip` to zip the program.
 To run the test file, enter the `test` directory and run `./depth_experimenter.sh`.
 The `output.csv` file contains rows with 5 values.
 In order, they represent red depth, red heuristic #, white depth, white hueristic #, red wins, white wins, and draws for the number of simulations ran at that depth.
+`parameter_finder.sh` is used to calculate optimal tuning parameters for the AI minimax algorithm with custom heuristics.
+The `output.csv` file it produces contains rows where each row corresponds to the 5 heuristic values in order followed by the score.
+The last line has the optimal heuristics and the best score that it produces.